 Express, record and present their understanding Key Objective/Skill Key approach(es)?
 Teaching suggestions?
 4a.
-Develop and express their understanding Year 1: Discuss reasons why things happen in the texts they read or are read to them.
+Develop and express their understanding FS Discuss reasons why things happen in the texts they read or are read to them.
 Express their understanding orally, and use words, illustrations and given formats to record their understanding.
-Guided reading (reciprocal reading roles) 1:1 reading Apply a range of oracy discussion models When children have independently explored ideas about a text, perhaps using a book journal activity, then this can provide a useful starting point for discussion and follow up in guided reading Drama structures and activities such as freeze frames, conscience alley, thought tapping and forum theatre techniques provide a good starting point for considering why things happen, why something is important and why characters respond as they do.
+Read write Inc phonics 1:1 reading Apply a range of oracy discussion models When children have independently explored ideas about a text, perhaps using a book journal activity, then this can provide a useful starting point for discussion and follow up in guided reading Drama structures and activities such as freeze frames, conscience alley, thought tapping and forum theatre techniques provide a good starting point for considering why things happen, why something is important and why characters respond as they do.
 More formal activities like debates, and acting out court room scenes and significant situations will tend to arise from the exploratory work planned.
 Focusing a discussion or exploration on key points in a text is likely to prompt more discussion, so look for moments of crisis, disagreements, unanswered questions etc. as starting points for consideration Many texts explore moral questions and issues.
 These too provide good discussion starters Silent discussions-small and large scale 4b.
-Answer questions about a text and record their understanding Year 1: Match events to characters in narrative and detail and information to objects or topics in non- fiction texts.
-Guided reading (reciprocal reading roles) 1:1 reading AR quizzes Break the process for answering a comprehension question down into its constituent steps.
+Answer questions about a text and record their understanding FS: Match events to characters in narrative and detail and information to objects or topics in non- fiction texts.
+Read write Inc phonics 1:1 reading AR quizzes Break the process for answering a comprehension question down into its constituent steps.
 Model the process from beginning to end, thinking/talking aloud as you do so.
 Make sure you demonstrate how to write up the answer - this is an important use of shared reading.
 Then ask children almost the same question again and expect them to do likewise.
 4c.
-Justify their ideas about a text Year 1: Answer simple questions where they recall information from a text.
-Guided reading (reciprocal reading roles) 1:1 reading See, think, wonder (ensure they back up their idea with the word because) Ask children consistently: ' how do you know?' and challenge unsupported ideas or opinions about a text or element of it Demonstrate how to justify a point of view, backing up the opinion by quoting from the text and summarising the argument succinctly Get children to reflect on which is the best evidence (quotation or paraphrase) from a selection to support an idea about a text.
+Justify their ideas about a text FS Answer simple questions where they recall information from a text.
+Read write Inc phonics 1:1 reading See, think, wonder (ensure they back up their idea with the word because) Ask children consistently: ' how do you know?' and challenge unsupported ideas or opinions about a text or element of it Demonstrate how to justify a point of view, backing up the opinion by quoting from the text and summarising the argument succinctly Get children to reflect on which is the best evidence (quotation or paraphrase) from a selection to support an idea about a text.
 Encourage children to explain their thinking.
-Give children a collection of quotations from a text (or alternatively get them to highlight all the references in a text to a
+Give children a collection of quotations from a text (or alternatively get them to highlight all the references in a text to a particular point) and ask them to decide what the collection might suggest or mean.
+Having agreed the main point,